anthonyscorrea/cmba-bylaws/docs/02-playing-rules.md

 Unless the umpire rules that the contact was incidental or the result of Obstruction by the fielder, the runner shall be called out, the ball declared dead and the runner automatically ejected from the game.
 Per [Flagrant Collisions](#flagrant-collisions). if the collision is determined by the umpire to be flagrant the player may be subject to the further penalty as defined in that section.

 ## Umpire Disputes
-Discussion of a disputed umpires call shall be limited to the managers, base coaches and the “aggrieved  player.
+Discussion of a disputed umpires call shall be limited to the Managers, base coaches and the “aggrieved  player.
 No player or other coach (third party) shall be allowed to leave the dugout or his defensive position to join in.
 The penalty for violating this rule shall be the immediate ejection from the game.